Clear Vision

-Clear Vision is series of mobile games developed by the Swedish developer Eldring Games and was for a period the most downloaded game in the Android Appstore.
+Clear Vision is a 2007 tactical shooter video game developed by the Swedish developer Eldring Games and was for a period the most downloaded game in the Android Appstore.

 Plot and gameplay

 The game's plot revolves around a sniper-for-hire named Tyler Smith, who journeys from ordinary guy to professional hitman.
 A violent premise is part of this game, which also uses a melodramatic plot, and these are ironically twinned.
 Stick figures in Clear Vision.
 The narrative tone in the games involves dark humor and satire.

 Tyler started out as a janitor in a supermarket, but after constant abuse from his employer, he knocked him down with one punch and sought a new job immediately.
 He applied as a receptionist, lightbulb repairman, gardener, pool boy, school caretaker, floor sweeper, and a window cleaner, but he was out of luck.

 Failing to find a job, and with not even a hundred dollars to his name, Tyler grabbed his hunting rifle and did some target practice, and later advertised (presumably on the deep web) as a hitman for hire.

 He got his first letter posted through his door with a picture of a 37-year-old man named "Marc", along with a letter, asking for Tyler to waste him, in exchange for $800.
 Tyler found Marc on the streets and shot him in the head from behind bushes.

 A short time later, Tyler received another letter, from a middle-aged man, explaining that his teenage daughter's headmaster was blackmailing her, and threatening to lower her grades as to ruin her chance of getting into college.
 The letter explained that the headmaster often dined at Burger Lord, so Tyler went to the fast food joint.

 Tyler found him, and killed him with his rifle from behind bushes some distance away, earning $1,550.
 A short time later, Tyler received another letter, from a man explaining that a pizza guy was banging his wife.
 Attached to the letter was the pizza place's number, with instructions to order a pizza to 16 Hanonstreet, Bumville.
-Tyler ordered the pizza, went near the address, and popped the pizza guy for $1450.
+Tyler ordered the pizza, went near the address, and popped the pizza guy for $1,450.

 The next day, when Tyler arrived back at his apartment complex, his landlord, Doug, asked if he was okay, before reminding him about needing the previous month's rent.
-A few weeks later, after completing a few more assignments, Tyler had plenty money, buying himself new shades, a sharp tuxedo, and a sports car.
+A few weeks later, after completing a few more assignments, Tyler had plenty money, buying himself new shades, a sharp suit, and a sports car.
 That day, when he arrived back home, he paid off his debts to Doug and went upstairs.